Can VIA diagnose my child with autism?

 What does the Outpatient Behavioral Services department do for families?

 VIA’s Outpatient Behavioral Services offers an array of educational assessment and intervention services for families seeking help with overcoming the challenges of autism in home-, school- and community-based settings.
-Using evidence-based treatment and education methods, VIA’s outreach team provides individuals with autism customized supports designed to help them achieve their highest potential in a variety of areas, including:
+Using evidence-based treatment and education methods, VIA’s outpatient team provides customized services and supports designed to address a variety of areas, including:

 Adaptive and Life Skills